 - Plate Welding

 - Torch and Plasma Cutting

 - FCAW/ Flux Cored Arc Welding

-While offering excellent welding training, where Lincoln further excels is with welding exotic metals.
-Having the ability to weld metals that others cannot puts you in a strong position to land a lucrative job.
+While offering excellent welding training, Lincoln further excels in exotic welding metals.
+The ability to weld metals that others cannot puts you in a solid position to land a lucrative job.

 3. Tulsa Welding School

-The time span of all programs ranges from three and half months to fourteen months.
-Students spend most of their time in practical welding, with some time spent on theory.
+The period of all programs ranges from three and a half months to fourteen months.
+Students spend most of their time in practical welding, with some time on theory.